See national Playhub for exciting resources and play ideas from a range of providers

 Playful Pedagogy is a way of integrating children’s play experiences with curricular learning, giving pupils the flexibility to find their own solutions to both new and existing problems.
 It engages children in personally meaningful activities, learning about themselves and others, and encourages autonomy and their independent motivation-to-learn.

 This resource is for Headteachers, teachers and schools who wish to carry forward this vision of best practice and to teach better, develop their professional skills, and enjoy themselves more along the way.

 The resources are in three sections

-“Play Scotland is delighted to launch these innovative and timely resources to support a playful and positive return to school for pupils and teachers.
-Special thanks to Dr Jenny Wood and Dr Jamie McKenzie Hamilton @ APiC, A Place in Childhood.”
+“Play Scotland is delighted to launch these innovative and timely resources to support a playful and positive experience at school for pupils and teachers.”

 – Marguerite Hunter Blair CEO Play Scotland

 “Children’s play is crucial to Scotland’s wellbeing; socially, economically and environmentally.
 Children learn as they play and bringing more play into the school day helps foster children’s natural curiosity and motivation to learn.”

 -Maree Todd, MSP, Minister for Children and Young People